ecizevskis/eso-map-radar/README.md

    - Aim hostile NPC but this time find spot where **Focused Aim** skill will become available
    - Press the arrow button near "Solo calibration" label and notification in chat window should appear that position one was saved.
    - Now need to kill this NPC and make sure it does not move and stand on exact place where it was standing.
 (I use stampede 2H skill to jump on target and trying remember where exactly it is standing, because when they fall they are not centered on place where they were standing)

+**Sending calibration data**

+On Windows PC ESO addon data is stored in "%userprofile%\Documents\Elder Scrolls Online\live\SavedVariables", you can find MapRadar.lua there and post its content in **Issues** section of this repository